Zoowee23/fake_news_detection/README.md

 The backend model is a LSTM (Long Short-Term Memory) network that has been trained on a comprehensive dataset of fake and real news articles.
 This model is capable of understanding the context in the text due to its deep learning capabilities.

-## Getting Started

-### Prerequisites

-Ensure you have Python installed on your system.
-You can download it from here: [Python](https://www.python.org/downloads/).